 However, the impressively improved measurements don't really prepare for the emotional impact of music played through the DAC2.
 Improvements in objective aspects of performances are there: I can hear keyboard, voice, drum, string and jazz saxophone articulation, timbre and instrument sound much more clearly.
 The intention of the artists through the mechanics of their playing is much more clearly audible.

 But the communication of emotion is even more greatly improved.
 Jazz swings better.
 Classical storms, soars and sings better.
 Rock would rock harder if most of it didn't have such dismal sonics to begin with.
 Great playback can't really improve bad recording.
 That said, well-recorded pop like the 96 kHz x 24-bit Fleetwood Mac Rumours DVD-Audio remaster reveals great writing and outstanding musicianship.
 2014's fantastic 96 x 24 remaster of Elton John's Goodbye Yellow Brick Road absolutely rocks in its many special ways.
 At times, bluesey, orchestral, rocking, funky, overtly beautiful, and occasionally silly, the added resolution of this recording and this playback is magical.
 The title track really engaged me in a way I had never experienced before; a spine-tingling, outrageous, swirling serenade.
+Elton's chorus harmonies on "Candle In The Wind" are strikingly pretty in this remaster at this resolution.
 The whole album charmed me in unexpected ways, and I hadn't really considered myself much of an Elton John fan until hearing this album this well.
 Eric Johnson's song Trademark from the 192 kHz x 24-bit HDTracks.com FLAC digital download of his album Ah Via Musicom definitely rocks better than the CD version, even if it's not a perfect digital-age recording.
 The rest of the album is presented superbly in this format over DAC2, and the added resolution of both the recording and playback is readily apparent.

 With the DAC2, emotional content is presented in a way that's laid bare; a major barrier to the sentiment of the music due to sonic degradation has been removed.
 All this is improvement over the already very good DAC1.